Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bound for Counting Edge Covers

-\proofsubparagraph*{Encoding Assignments.} We create multiple sets with $d$ vertices that allow us to encode the assignments for the variables depending on the subset of selected vertices.
-See \cref{fig:ecover:mis:high-level} for an illustration of the construction.
-We group $g$ variables together for some $g$ to be chosen later.
-Then we repeat the following procedure for all of the $t \deff \ceil{n/g}$ many groups of variables.
-For every group $i\in[t]$ and every $j\in[m]$ denoting the clause, we create a consistency gadget $C_i^j$ which ensures the consistency of the encoded assignments.
-For each $C_i^j$ we create $d$ input vertices $v_{i,1}^j,\dots,v_{i,d}^j$ where we choose $d$ later.
+We repeat the following construction for every $i\in[t]$, denoting the group, and every $j\in[m]$, denoting the clause.
+We create a gadget $D_i^j$ with $d$ new input vertices $v_{i,1}^j,\dots,v_{i,d}^j$ which ensures the consistency of the encoded assignments.

 We encode the partial assignments to the variables of the $i$th group by subsets of these vertices (or their indices from $[d]$).
-To each assignment we assign a unique subset from $[d]$ of size exactly $d/2$.
-This is possible as we set $d$ such that $\binom{d}{d/2} \ge 2^g$.
-For one $i$, we always use the same mapping, though it can be different if the $i$ is different.
-For simplicity we can assign the all zeros assignment to the remaining subsets of $[d]$ of size exactly $d/2$.
-Then every subset of size $d/2$ of $d$ (and the extension to the input vertices), encodes a partial assignment for the $i$th group.
+To each assignment we assign a unique subset of $[d]$ of size exactly $d/2$.
+This is possible as we set $d$ such that $\binom{d}{d/2} \ge 2^g$. \footnote{ Note that for different $i$, we could use in principle different mappings. } We assign the all zeros assignment to the remaining subsets of $[d]$ of size exactly $d/2$.
+Then, every subset of $[d]$ of size $d/2$ or rather the corresponding selection of the input vertices encodes a partial assignment for the $i$th group.